DSR-RHIT/me447-visualizing-data/cm/tut-02_using-console.md

 Conventional usage is `<-`.
 As Robert Kabakoff (2011) explains,

 > R allows the = sign to be used for object assignments.
-However, you won't find many programs written that way because it's not standard syntax, there are some situations in which it won’t work, and R programmers will make fun of you.
+However, you won't find many programs written that way because it's not standard syntax, there are some situations in which it wonâ€™t work, and R programmers will make fun of you.

 If you use = and it works, I will not make fun of you.